Satay: Indonesia

 Equally significant are beef and mutton preparations.
 West Java’s sate maranggi is flavoured with kecombrang (torch ginger) buds, while sate buntel from Solo wraps minced meat in fat before grilling.
 In Lombok, strongly spiced dishes such as sate rembiga and sate bulayak are widely eaten, and in Aceh sate matang is served with broth or peanut sauce.
-Goat satay (sate kambing) remains a common sight across Java, often seasoned only lightly and served with sweet soy sauce, shallots and tomato.

 Coastal and island communities contributed further variety through fish and shellfish.
 Examples include sate bandeng (milkfish) from Banten, sate tanjung (tuna or trevally) from Lombok, sate kerang (cockles) from Medan and sate udang (shrimp).
 In Bali and Lombok, minced mixtures of meat or fish with grated coconut and spices are wrapped around lemongrass stalks to make sate lilit or sate pusut.
 Beyond seafood, regional adaptations also extend to other proteins: in Kudus, water buffalo is used in sate kerbau, while pork satay (sate babi) is common in Bali, North Sulawesi and among Chinese Indonesian communities.
 Rabbit, venison, and even horse meat are prepared in certain parts of Java and Kalimantan.

 Less conventional forms highlight the versatility of satay.
 In West Sumatra, sate Padang combines meat or offal with a thick turmeric-based sauce, while South Sulawesi’s sate Makassar is flavoured with a sour tamarind marinade.
-Across Java, skewers may feature tripe (sate babat), liver (sate hati), intestines (sate usus) or udder (sate susu).
-More unusual versions include turtle (sate bulus), snake (sate ular) and sago caterpillars (sate ulat sagu) in Papua and Kalimantan.
+Across Java, skewers may feature tripe (sate babat), liver (sate hati), intestines (sate usus), the latter of both are commonly available as a complementary dishes and is usually eaten paired with nasi uduk or udder (sate susu).
+More unusual and rare versions include turtle (sate bulus), snake (sate ular) and sago caterpillars (sate ulat sagu) in Papua and Kalimantan.
 Vegetarian adaptations, such as sate kere (tempeh satay) from Solo and sate jamur (mushroom satay), further demonstrate the adaptability of the dish within Indonesian food culture.